Sponsorships

 Pike Dog Wellness is proud to be one of a select group of supporters recognized at the finish line of the Iditarod in Nome, Alaska.

-The Burled Arch, debuted at the finish of the 2025 race, was crafted by Iditarod finisher Ramey Smyth, who is also providing the framework for the interpretive display — bringing deeper storytelling and historical context to this iconic finish line.
+The new Burled Arch, debuted at the finish of the 2025 race, was crafted by Iditarod finisher Ramey Smyth, who is also providing the framework for the interpretive display — bringing deeper storytelling and historical context to this iconic finish line.

 This permanent presence reflects Pike Dog Wellness’ ongoing commitment to honoring the dogs, supporting the trail, and investing in the future of the Iditarod.